moussmoh000/Cerium-Oxide/People of Interest.md

-Victor Vasarly, Bridget Riley, Casey Reas, Josef Albers, Andy Warhol and their Op Art
+**Victor Vasarly, Bridget Riley, Casey Reas, Josef Albers, and Andy Warhol Life's and their Op Art.

-  *Victor Vasarely is an internationally known and praised artist; widely accepted as a "grandfather" and leader of the op art movement.
+  Victor Vasarely is an internationally known and praised artist; widely accepted as a "grandfather" and leader of the op art movement.

   He was the leading figures in the development of geometrical abstraction, Hungarian-born artist Victor Vasarely was known as the "father of Op Art."
 That short-lived movement, born in the 1960s, was a direct result of the visual